 Normally, a student may receive only ONE degree, regardless of how many majors s/he earns.
-Students who have completed all the requirements for two or more degrees - e.g., B.B.A. and B.S.A, or B.B.A. and B.A. or B.A. and B.S.. - must choose which degree to take - unless they have completed 43 or more additional credits beyond the greater of the two program credit requirements, in which case they may receive two degrees and two diplomas.
+Students who have completed all the requirements for two or more degrees - e.g., B.B.A. and B.A, or B.A. and B.S.. - must choose which degree to take - unless they have completed 43 or more additional credits beyond the greater of the two program credit requirements, in which case they may receive two degrees and two diplomas.
 Multiple majors, regardless of college, will appear on a student's transcript.
 The College Dean will be responsible for the proper counting of credits and for determining whether a given student will receive more than one degree/diploma.